 What is an LLC?

-What are the Potential Benefits of Forming an LLC?
+What Are the Benefits of Forming an LLC?

-When you run your business as a sole proprietorship or partnership, you and your business are legally considered one in the same.
+- You Reduce Your Personal Liability Risk – When you run your business as a Sole Proprietorship or Partnership, you and your business are legally considered one in the same.
 That can expose your personal assets (like your home, car, retirement accounts, etc.) to risk in the event of a lawsuit against your business or if your business encounters financial difficulties.
 But because an LLC is considered a separate legal entity, you insulate your personal property from being taken as payment for legal matters or debt.

-With sole proprietorship or partnership tax treatment, you would report your LLC’s income and losses on your personal income tax return forms.
+- You Have Tax Treatment Options – As an LLC, your business can choose to be taxed at the federal level as either a Sole Proprietor (or Partnership if multiple members) or a Corporation.
+With Sole Proprietorship or Partnership tax treatment, you would report your LLC’s income and losses on your personal income tax return forms.
 Rather than your LLC paying taxes, you and other members pay them at your individual tax rates and according to your ownership percentage of the LLC.
 As self-employed individuals, you and other members of your LLC must pay the full Social Security and Medicare taxes on your taxable income.

-If you opt for corporate tax treatment, your LLC will file its own tax returns and pay income tax at the applicable corporate tax rate.
+- Avoid Double Taxation – If you opt for corporate tax treatment, your LLC will file its own tax returns and pay income tax at the applicable corporate tax rate.
 Paying taxes as a corporation results in double taxation on some business earnings; income that’s paid to members as salaries gets taxed at the corporate rate and then taxed again at the individual tax rates applicable to its members.
-As for state tax liability, most states will apply the same income tax treatment that you opt to receive at the federal level.
-Check with your state’s Secretary of State office to see if your business is subject to any other fees.
-For instance, some states charge a franchise tax—a fee charged to LLCs, partnerships, and corporations for the privilege of forming and conducting business in a state.

 What Steps Should You Follow To Start Your LLC?